MicrobitPolska/FunWithMicrobit/en/chapter01/README.md

 You can use Python to create website like [Django](https://www.djangoproject.com/ "Django Web Framework"), create self-driving cares or helping researchers in doing _better_ research.

-## multiple choice questions here (MCQs) ?

-* What it means 'programming'
+# Question time!

+## Why do you think programming is useful ?

+* That's an open question :)

-* What BBC Micro:bit is
+## What is Python ?

-* In which language we can talk with BBC Micro:bit
-* How to talk with your Micro:Bit (MuEditor)
+1. A form of art
+2. A programming language
+3. A website
+4. A book from Guido Van Rossum

 ## That's all